Persistent spinal pain syndrome: Cause

-For patients with continued pain after surgery which is not due to the above complications or conditions, interventional pain physicians speak of the need to identify the "pain generator" i.e. the anatomical structure responsible for the patient's pain.
-To be effective, the surgeon must operate on the correct anatomic structure, but is often not possible to determine the source of the pain.
-The reason for this is that many patients with chronic pain often have disc bulges at multiple spinal levels and the physical examination and imaging studies are unable to pinpoint the source of pain.
+For patients with continued pain after surgery which is not due to the above complications or conditions, interventional pain physicians speak of the need to identify the "pain generator," i.e., the anatomical structure responsible for the patient's pain.
+To be effective, the surgeon must operate on the correct anatomic structure, but it is often not possible to determine the source of the pain.
+The reason for this is that many patients with chronic pain often have disc bulges at multiple spinal levels, and the physical examination and imaging studies are unable to pinpoint the source of pain.
 In addition, spinal fusion itself, particularly if more than one spinal level is operated on, may result in "adjacent segment degeneration".
 This is thought to occur because the fused segments may result in increased torsional and stress forces being transmitted to the intervertebral discs located above and below the fused vertebrae.
 This pathology is one reason behind the development of artificial discs as a possible alternative to fusion surgery.
 But fusion surgeons argue that spinal fusion is more time-tested, and artificial discs contain metal hardware that is unlikely to last as long as biological material without shattering and leaving metal fragments in the spinal canal.
 These represent different schools of thought.
 (See discussion on disc replacement infra.)

 Another highly relevant consideration is the increasing recognition of the importance of "chemical radiculitis" in the generation of back pain.
 A primary focus of surgery is to remove "pressure" or reduce mechanical compression on a neural element: either the spinal cord, or a nerve root.
 But it is increasingly recognized that back pain, rather than being solely due to compression, may instead entirely be due to chemical inflammation of the nerve root.
 It has been known for several decades that disc herniations result in a massive inflammation of the associated nerve root.
 In the past five years increasing evidence has pointed to a specific inflammatory mediator of this pain.
 This inflammatory molecule, called tumor necrosis factor-alpha (TNF), is released not only by the herniated or protruding disc, but also in cases of disc tear (annular tear), by facet joints, and in spinal stenosis.
 In addition to causing pain and inflammation, TNF may also contribute to disc degeneration.
 If the cause of the pain is not compression, but rather is inflammation mediated by TNF, then this may well explain why surgery might not relieve the pain, and might even exacerbate it, resulting in FBS.